 - how we look after public funds.

-If your firm is selected to act on behalf of Co-ownership & Rent to Own we will use the information you give us in order to administer all aspects of the conveyancing transaction.
+If your firm is selected to act on behalf of Co-Ownership we will use the information you give us in order to administer all aspects of the conveyancing transaction.

 2. Consequences of failure to provide Information

-If we cannot collect the necessary Information from you, it may make not be possible for your firm to be registered on the Co-Ownership & Rent to Own Conveyancing Panel.
+If we cannot collect necessary Information from you, it may not be possible for your firm to be registered and to maintain your firm’s registration on the Co-Ownership Conveyancing Panel.